finos/FDC3/docs/agent-bridging/spec.md

 ##### All Responses are Errors

 :::info
-In this case there are no successful response and the bridge must populate the `payload.error` field in the response to the agent with one of the error messages returned, so that the receiving Desktop Agent may return it to the app that made the original call.
+In this case there are no successful responses and the bridge must populate the `payload.error` field in the response to the agent with one of the error messages returned, so that the receiving Desktop Agent may return it to the app that made the original call.
 :::

 ```typescript